How to Build a Website Step 1 — Hosting:

 How to Build a Website Step 7 — Maintain Your Website:

 Maintenance can be the most boring part of website design, but in order to keep your site going well and looking good, you need to do it.
-Testing your site as you're building it and then after it's been live for a while is important.
-And you should also work on content development on a regular basis.
+Testing your site as you’re building it and then after it’s been live for a while is important.
+New devices come on the market all the time, and the browser makers are always improving their browsers.
+You should also work on content development on a regular basis.
+The more content you create and add to your site the more visitors you will get.